Join Replacement – Knee

 What to Expect Before Knee Replacement Surgery

-Joint replacement can help relieve pain and enable you to live a fuller, more active life.
-If you are deemed a good candidate for joint replacement and decide to have surgery, it is good to be prepared, both mentally and physically before surgery.
-Planning ahead for the challenges of surgery and recovery will help ensure a more successful outcome.
-Below are answers to some frequently asked questions before surgery:
+Joint replacement, including knee replacement, can help relieve pain and enable you to live a fuller, more active life.
+If you are deemed a good candidate for knee replacement and decide to have surgery, it is important to consult with a Knee Replacement Surgeon.
+Being prepared, both mentally and physically, before surgery is crucial.
+Planning ahead for the challenges of knee replacement surgery and recovery will help ensure a more successful outcome.
+Below are answers to some frequently asked questions before knee replacement surgery:

 - What tests are needed before surgery?
 Prior to knee replacement, you will complete a variety of tests such as x-rays, and ECG, and blood tests.
 These medical studies ensure that you are healthy enough for surgery and enable your providers to ensure the best care after surgery.